piotrgredowski/poor-mans-t-sql-formatter-vscode-extension/README.md

-# poor-mans-t-sql-formatter-vscode-extension README
+# poor-mans-t-sql-formatter-pg README

-This is the README for your extension "poor-mans-t-sql-formatter-vscode-extension".
+This is the README for your extension "poor-mans-t-sql-formatter-pg".
 After writing up a brief description, we recommend including the following sections.

 ## Features